‘Don’t miss him live’

 ‘Raw, moving songs’

-A recent Community Songwriting and Performance Commission Sing a Song of Docklands features The RICCYS of Raytown, a song celebrating community, culture and history in Ringsend & Irishtown in Dublin’s Docklands, in collaboration with artist Jerry Fish and youths from Ringsend & Irishtown Community Centre.
-Max also
+Community Songwriting-Performance projects include The Point of the Tide (Sing a Song of Docklands), commissioned by Dublin City Council to celebrate the culture and history of Dublin’s Docklands, in collaboration with artist Jerry Fish and youths from Ringsend & Irishtown Community Centre.

 “Savage player, really melodic” – Mik Pyro, Republic of Loose